Freely-Given-org/ESFM/Rationale.md

-USFM is the most common Bible interchange format, editable by UBS/SIL Paratext and open-source Bibledit as well as our own Biblelator, and used by the Digital Bible Library -- a collection of mostly tightly-restricted Bible translations.
+USFM is the most common Bible interchange format, editable by UBS/SIL Paratext and open-source Bibledit as well as our own Biblelator, and used (in the USX form) by the Digital Bible Library -- a collection of mostly tightly-restricted Bible translations.

-Here's an example of some USFM text:
+Here’s an example of some USFM text:

 ```
 \id 1JN Matigsalug Version